-Overall, our data indicate that females of higher rank generally have higher reproductive success than fe-952 males of lower rank.
-In terms of the approach, effect sizes of dominance rank on reproductive success 953 were higher (i) when individuals were assigned a rank category rather than a continuous position and (ii) when rank was determined using indirect measures rather than aggressive interactions, plus (iii) variation in effect size was also influenced by differences not captured by our variables, with measures reported in the 956 same study or from species belonging to the same taxonomic Order being more similar than expected by chance.
+Overall, our data indicate that females of higher rank generally have higher reproductive success than females of lower rank.
+In terms of the approach, effect sizes of dominance rank on reproductive success were higher (i) when individuals were assigned a rank category rather than a continuous position, (ii) when rank was determined using indirect measures rather than aggressive interactions, and (iii) in some studies, species, and families of species than in others.
 We found no differences in effect sizes when studies were conducted in a captive rather than a wild setting.
 Effect sizes of dominance rank were higher for measures of reproductive output than for measures of survival, and higher for measures of maternal than offspring fitness.

 We found that effect sizes of dominance rank on reproductive success are associated with seven of our single predictor variables (one in the opposite direction from what we predicted), whereas we did not find an association with another eight of the single predictor variables (Table 1).
-Five of the six associated predictor 963 variables reflect variation in the social environment, while we did not find any association with any of the 964 predictor variables reflecting the ecological environment.
+Five of the six associated predictor variables reflect variation in the social environment, while we did not find any association with any of the predictor variables reflecting the ecological environment.